Capitol Corridor: Stations and connections

+All stations are located in the U.S. state of California.

 Governance

 The Capitol Corridor is fully funded by the state through Caltrans Division of Rail and Mass Transportation (DRMT).
 Caltrans managed the line from its inception in 1991 to 1997, but in 1998 the administration of the route was transferred to Capitol Corridor Joint Powers Authority (CCJPA), formed by transit agencies of which the Capitol Corridor serves in order to have more local control, while still funded by Caltrans.
 CCJPA in turn contracted with BART for day-to-day management and staff support; also, CCJPA makes decisions on the service level of Capitol Corridor, capital improvements along the route, and passenger amenities aboard the trains.

 The Capitol Corridor Joint Powers Authority is governed by a board of directors which consists of 16 representatives from its member agencies: